provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetAssetOrdersResponse"></a>

 ### QueryGetAssetOrdersResponse
-QueryGetAssetOrdersResponse is a response message for the QueryGetAssetOrders endpoint.
+QueryGetAssetOrdersResponse is a response message for the GetAssetOrders query.

 | Field | Type | Label | Description |